keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/analysisvaluetemplate.md

 is included in Keptn v0.8.3 and v0.9.0 but is hidden behind a feature flag.
 See the
 [Analysis](analysis/#differences-between-versions)
-reference page for how to activate the preview of this feature.
+reference page for instructions to activate the preview of this feature.

 ## See also